A Complete Guide to Travel Agent Schools, 2024 [+Comparison Chart]

 Click to check out a complete list of travel agent certification options

-Certifications allow you to add fancy letters after your name that will (hopefully) be recognized by the travel industry.
-They're often provided by organizations such as travel consortia, accreditation organizations (more here on travel agent accreditation options), and travel industry membership groups such as GBTA or the Travel Institute.
+They're often provided by organizations such as travel consortia, accreditation organizations (more here on travel agent accreditation options), and travel industry membership groups such as Global Business Travel Association (GBTA) or The Travel Institute.

 A comparable example to travel agent certification might be like a CPA (certified professional accountant).
 You can still be an accountant without your CPA, but it helps potential clients know that you're the real deal.
 If you're looking for certification (in addition to/ rather than training) we have a resource for you!